 - MediaCommons is an academic site that hosts discussion on both courses, research and discussion surrounding reading, writing, and literature.
 Among the topics is fan fiction, such as this post by Charles Dunbar about learning to write outside one's comfort zone.
 "I had found the old notebook in which all those stories Colleen had been written into were hastily stuffed, and after reading them over, decided I had done a grave disservice to the character.
 Yes she was a fan-fiction creation, but she was also part of my writer’s experience, and as such I felt she deserved something more than the role of hostage-girlfriend...So I picked up a pen and began to write.
 But before I did, I decided to make one little change: rather than approach Colleen as the main character’s girlfriend…I made her the main character."

-What sports fandom stories do you have to tell?
-Write about them on Fanlore!
+Where have you seen appearances of fanworks in academia?
+Write about them in Fanlore!
 Contributions are welcome from all fans.

 We want your suggestions!
 If you know of an essay, video, article, podcast, or link you think we should know about, comment on the most recent OTW Fannews post.
 Links are welcome in all languages!
 Submitting a link doesn't guarantee that it will be included in a Fannews post, and inclusion of a link doesn't mean that it is endorsed by the OTW.